SynixeContractors/MissionTemplate/docs/mission-making/creating-the-fob.md

 Various kinds of vehicles can be spawned at the FOB.

 They are:

 - Land
 - Heli
 - Plane
 - Sea
 - Thing

 `Thing` is a special category that allows for non-enterable objects, jerry cans, crates, etc.

 You are required to place a `Land` and `Thing` spawn point.
 The other spawn points should be placed whenever possible.

 <video width="99%" loop muted markdown="1" controls>
     <source src="../videos/arma3_fob_vehicles.webm" type="video/webm" markdown="1">
 </video>

 1. Find the appropriate spawn point in `Objects > Props > Synixe Contractors > Helpers`.
 2. Place the spawn point in a suitable location, ensuring no objects are colliding with it.

-Multiple spawn points can be placed, when an object is spawned, it will select the first available spawn point of the correct type and size.
+Multiple spawn points can be placed, when an object is spawned it will select the first available spawn point of the correct type and size.

 Small vehicles can use large spawn points, but large vehicles cannot use small spawn points.